 Recommendation: A target IOP should be set as a treatment goal at diagnosis.
 Target IOP should be updated at each monitoring visit on the basis of changes in glaucoma or other ocular or systemic diseases.
-Level of evidence: low Strength of recommendation: strong

 Comment: Therapy in glaucoma management aims to lower IOP to slow the rate of VF deterioration sufficient to maintain the patient's QoL.